-Dr. Janis Taube is an associate professor of dermatology and pathology at the Johns Hopkins University School of Medicine and a member of the Johns Hopkins Kimmel Cancer Center.
+Dr. Janis Taube is a professor of dermatology and pathology at the Johns Hopkins University School of Medicine and a member of the Johns Hopkins Kimmel Cancer Center.
 Her area of clinical expertise is dermatopathology.
 Dr. Taube serves as the Director of the Division of Dermatopathology and as the Assistant Director of the Dermatoimmunology Laboratory at the School of Medicine.

 Dr. Taube received her undergraduate degree in engineering from Duke University.
 She earned her M.D. from Tulane University and her M.Sc. in molecular medicine from University College London.
 She completed her residency in pathology at Johns Hopkins where she also served as the chief resident, before undertaking a dermatopathology fellowship at Stanford University.
 In 2009, Dr. Taube returned to Johns Hopkins for her certification in the Melanoma Clinic.